HamaWhiteGG/langchain-java/README.md

 # 🦜️ LangChain Java

-Java version of LangChain, bringing the capabilities of LLM to big data platforms like Flink and Spark.
+Java version of LangChain, while empowering LLM for big data.

-> If you are interested, you can add me on WeChat: HamaWhite, or send email to baisongxx@gmail.com
+> If you are interested, you can add me on WeChat: HamaWhite, or send email to [me](baisongxx@gmail.com).

 ## 1. What is this?